HectorRguez/autoMask/README.md

 1. Download the latest release on the release section.
 2. **Execute** the *.exe* file to run the program.
 1. The button **Read File** can be used to visualize photolithography masks.
 A *.cif* mask example is contained in the *docs* folder.
 2. The button **Generate File** opens a pop-up window that can be used to indicate the configurable mask parameters.
 The **+** and **-** can be used to introduce new masks or eliminate existing ones.
 Finally, before generating a new mask with **Generate**, the configuration can be stored in a *.csv* file for future executions by pressing **Save masks**.
 An example mask configuration is included in the release, inside the file *config_mask.csv*.

-The following parameters can be configured:
+The parameters shown on this image fully represent the characteristics of each generated chip:

 <div align="center">
     <img src="https://github.com/hector/autoMask/main/docs/mask_parameters.png" width="600">